MichaelRWolf/wendy-ai/notes-from-google-doc.md

 With transcripts, I can:

-Build your “voice model” more accurately
+Build your "voice model" more accurately

 Generate summaries, pull quotes, and key ideas

-Cross-reference across your other teachings (e.g., “find every place Wendy mentions the Dark Night”)
+Cross-reference across your other teachings (e.g., "find every place Wendy mentions the Dark Night")

 If you have transcripts: Great — upload or paste them.

 If not: even a one-paragraph summary with timestamps gives me enough to start indexing.

 ⚙️ 3.
-If You Don’t Yet Have Transcripts
+If You Don't Yet Have Transcripts

-Here’s what works best:
+Here's what works best:

 Run your video or audio through a tool like Otter.ai, Whisper, or Descript — they do accurate, affordable transcription.